PinkFIuffyUnicorn/GoAPI/README.md

 # GoAPI

+## Always up
+- For better convenience I've deployed the API on Google APP Engine, so it can be accessed anytime
+- You can access Swagger UI on the following URL: `https://usersandgroupsgoapi.nw.r.appspot.com/docs`

 ## Usage
 - Usage of the API is documented with go-swagger
 - You can access the Swagger UI by going to this URL (after sucessfully running the API on Docker): `http://localhost:8080/docs`